-European Central Bank
+What is the European Central Bank (ECB)?

 Here is a link to the European Central Bank’s website -> https://www.ecb.europa.eu

 The ECB first exercised its full powers on 1 January 1991 after the introduction of the Euro as the official currency for the Euro area.
 During this time, the national central banks of the 11 EU member states transferred their monetary policy function to the ECB.
-Other states within the EU joined later on, with Greece, Slovenia, Cyprus, Malta, Slovakia, Estonia, Latvia and Lithuania joining the EU between 2001 to 2015.
-The expansion enlarged the bank’s scope, and it marked a milestone in the complex process of EU integration.
+Other states within the EU joined later on, with Greece, Slovenia, Cyprus, Malta, Slovakia, Estonia, Latvia, and Lithuania joining the EU between 2001 to 2015.
+The expansion enlarged the bank’s scope and marked a milestone in the complex process of EU integration.

-The first President of the ECB was Win Duisenberg, who was also the former president of the EMI and Dutch central bank.
-His proponents saw him as a guarantor of a strong Euro, and he had the support of German, Dutch and Belgian governments.
+The first President of the ECB was Win Duisenberg, who was also the former president of the EMI and the Dutch central bank.
+His proponents saw him as a guarantor of a strong Euro, and he had the support of the German, Dutch, and Belgian governments.
 The French government had opposed Duisenberg taking over the presidency of the ECB, instead opting to have a French citizen as the president.
-They resolved the disagreement through a gentleman’s agreement where Duisenberg agreed to step down prior the end of his term, for Trichet, a French national, to take over.
+They resolved the disagreement through a gentleman’s agreement where Duisenberg agreed to step down prior to the end of his term, for Trichet, a French national, to take over.

-The Governing Council comprises six members of the Executive Board and Governors of the national central banks of the 19 Euro area member states.
+The Governing Council comprises six members of the Executive Board and Governors of the national central banks of the Euro area member states.
 The Council members meet twice a month at the institution’s offices in Germany.
-The minutes of their meetings are required to be published prior the next meeting.
+The minutes of their meetings are required to be published prior to the next meeting.

-The Executive Board comprises the President, Vice-President and four other executive members appointed by the European Council.
-The executive members serve for an 8-year non-renewable term.
+The Executive Board comprises the President, Vice-President, and four other executive members appointed by the European Council.
+The executive members serve for an eight-year non-renewable term.
 The role of the Executive Board is to implement the monetary policy as defined by the Governing Council and manage the day-to-day operations of the ECB, alongside the Chief Services Officer.

 There is a Steering Committee that supports the board’s activities, including organizing the board’s meetings.
-The Steering Committee members comprise the Chair and Vice-Chair of the Supervisory Board, One ECB representative and five representatives of national supervisors.
+The Steering Committee members comprise the Chair and Vice-Chair of the Supervisory Board, One ECB representative, and five representatives of national supervisors.

 The primary function of the European Central Bank is to maintain price stability and safeguard the value of the Euro.
 The Governing Council defined price stability as inflation of under but close to 2%.
 Price stability is essential for spurring economic growth and job creation, which are core objectives of the EU.

 To ensure the robustness of the banking system, the ECB is responsible for banking supervision in all the EU member states.
 The European Central Bank carries out this function through the Single Supervisory Mechanism (SSM) that comprises the ECB and competent national authorities in the member countries.
-In respect of banking supervision, the ECB has the power to grant and withdraw banking licenses, conduct supervisory reviews and set higher capital requirements to counter any financial risks.
+In respect to banking supervision, the ECB has the power to grant and withdraw banking licenses, conduct supervisory reviews, and set higher capital requirements to counter financial risks.
 The ECB directly supervises 124 significant banks that hold 82% of the banking assets in the Euro area.